ClosedBusiness

 What activities are funded?

-Eligible projects include scoping and planning activities such as master planning, mapping cultural and geographical landscapes, identifying tourism opportunities, auditing tourism products and experiences, ICIP and Aboriginal Knowledge protection strategies, and community and stakeholder engagement.
+Eligible projects include scoping and planning activities such as master planning, mapping cultural and geographical landscapes, identifying tourism opportunities, auditing tourism products and experiences, ICIP and Aboriginal Knowledge protection strategies, and stakeholder engagement.
 Implementation activities may include product development, business case and funding strategy development, feasibility studies, asset and equipment requirement assessments, technical investigations, strategic asset management planning, storytelling, placemaking and signage, tourism skills training and certification, and tourism marketing plans and website development.

 How do I apply for the First Peoples Tourism Industry Strengthening Program?